Graduate Student Professional Development

 By creating and using an IDP, you can optimize your PhD years by planning experiences that will help you build the competencies and skills you need not only to finish your degree but to keep rising throughout your career.

-The Graduate Students of Color Mentoring Circles connect students with alumni who provide culturally relevant perspectives on academic and industry careers.
-The next program will run in Spring 2023.
+The Graduate Students Mentoring Circles connect students with alumni who provide culturally relevant perspectives on academic and industry careers.
+The next program will run in October 2024.
 Interested graduate students, email Elsie Otero at eotero@mit.edu.

 MIT Alumni Advisors Hub